Viscerally/http-notes/README.md

 ### Hyper Text Transfer Protocol

 HTTP will seem a lot more complicated than it is.
 It's the first protocol that you will learn.
 HTTP is used when one machine wants to share documents.
-Any number of clients can make requests on the documents whenever they wish.
+Any number of clients can make requests on these documents.
 This is what happens when you type a URL into your browser.

 HTTP:

 1. A Client connects to the server and transmits a request message.
-2. Server transmis a response message back to the client and disconnects.
+2. The Server transmits a response message back to the client and disconnects.

 ## Act One.
 The Client Request